joshbrew/OpenSourceCreatorResources/README.md

 https://unrealengine.com

 #### Unity Engine
-Bigger community than UE4, some things are easier, but also less intuitive with less free tools available.
+Bigger community than UE (for now), some things are easier, but it's also less intuitive with less free tools available.

 https://unity.com